-We encountered a few road blocks on our road trip heading north passing through and around Los Angeles.
-The firestorm of 2018 was happening all around us as we saw a plume-like cloud at the backdrop of the city on our journey northward.
+We encountered a few road blocks on our road trip heading north passing through Los Angeles.
+At this point, the firestorm of 2018 is happening all around us as we saw a plume-like cloud at the backdrop of the city as we move at a snails pace northward.

-Witnessing all these fires reminded us of our dealing with fires and evacuations back in 2014.
+Witnessing all these fires reminded us of our experience with fires and evacuations back in 2014.
 We also experienced massive fires in San Diego in 2007.
-As well as evacuating during the 2014 San Marcos fires which were burning literally in our backyards.
+Evacuation orders were announced to us during the 2014 San Marcos fires which were burning literally in our backyards.
 Here are a few photos.

 Sequoia National Park

-We arrived at Sequoia National Park early enough in the day to enjoy most of the park.
+Finally, we arrive at Sequoia National Park early enough in the day to enjoy most of the park.
 Well, at least the parts that were not closed due to the winter season.
-We continued our path into the park on The Generals highway.
-This 80 year old roadway is included as part of the overall park experience.
+Our journey continues into the park as we ride on The Generals highway.
+Driving on this 80 year old roadway definitely added to overall park experience.

-We encountered road construction delays as we went through the entrance.
-We were told there was up to a 2 hour delay but we made it in time, where only 40 minutes remained until traffic would be allowed through.
+We encountered road construction delays as we went through the park entrance.
+The construction delay includes a 2 hour delay but we made it in time, where only 40 minutes remained until traffic would be allowed through.
+Update: Road construction may be complete, please click the link above for the most current road travel announcements.

 Our timing worked out almost perfect, spending time at the Foothills Visitors Center allowed us a little break as we waited.
 Enjoy this journey through the park as we share some of the highlights and points of interest of Sequoia National Park.